 AWS credentials are needed to create a new EBS data volume if needed, and to attach the volume to the CPM Server instance.
-If you are using IAM tocredentials that have limited permissions, these credentials need to have permissions to view EBS volumes in your account, to create new EBS volumes, and to attach volumes to instances (see 13.4).
-These credentials are not kept or logged anywhere after using them, and they are used only for the above-mentioned purpose.
-If you assigned an IAM Role to the CPM Server instance, and this role includes the needed permissions, you can just state "USE_IAM_ROLE" in the access key and secret key fields instead of entering actual credentials.
+If you are using IAM credentials that have limited permissions, these credentials need to have permissions to view EBS volumes in your account, to create new EBS volumes, and to attach volumes to instances (see 14.4).
+These credentials are kept for file-level recovery later on, and they are used only for the these purposes.
+If you assigned an IAM Role to the CPM Server instance, and this role includes the needed permissions, you can "Use Instance's IAM Role" and then you will not be required to enter credentials.